bp/resqpy/docs/CONTRIBUTING.rst

 ^^^^^^^^^^^^^

 The easiest way to run the tests is simply to open a Pull Request on GitHub.
-This automatically triggers the unit tests, run in several different python environments.
+This automatically triggers the unit tests, run in several different Python environments.
 Note that if your MR references an outside fork of the repo, then a maintainer may need to manually approve the CI suite to run.